 Fortunately, anxiety is highly treatable.
 Cognitive Behavioral Therapy (CBT) is a form of psychotherapy that is regarded as a best standard of psychological treatment we currently have available to treat anxiety and other mental health problems.
 CBT was the first form of psychotherapy to undergo the most rigorous scientific testing and has garnered clear research support worldwide as a first-line evidence-based treatment for anxiety.
 Further, CBT serves as a foundation for, and may be enhanced by, integration with other psychotherapies.

-At Psychology Works, our licensed psychologists have expertise in integrating CBT with other effective psychotherapies to accurately assess and treat anxiety.
+At Psychology Works of California, our licensed psychologists have expertise in integrating CBT with other effective psychotherapies to accurately assess and treat anxiety.